Skip to main content Skip to office menu Skip to footer

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MINNESOTA:

-Section 1. new text begin TASK FORCE ON HIGH DEDUCTIBLE HEALTH PLANS.
+Section 1.
+TASK FORCE ON HIGH DEDUCTIBLE HEALTH PLANS.

 established to study issues related to the direct and indirect costs, including hidden costs,